Our Courses

 What to Expect in This Class:

 This class explores the deep social complexities of sports and athletics in America.
-What role do race, class, gender, and sexuality have on our playing fields and in our locker rooms?
-How are major corporations and organizations turning sports into a capitalist money-making machine?
+What role do politics and social dynamics have on our playing fields and in our locker rooms?
+How are major corporations and organizations turning sports into a money-making machine?
 In what ways have sports long been an outlet for political protest and social causes?
 What role in our culture do sports play?
 In this interactive course, students will engage with a wide range of materials – readings, films, lectures, websites, etc. – as they grapple with the very important and influential world of sports.

 Kids raising their hands in a classroomWhat to Expect in This Class:

 Examine the crucial roles education and schools play in society.
 Why go to school?
 How are private schools different from public schools?
 Why is there such a huge gap in quality in our public schools?
 How do schools both encourage and discourage social change?
 How can we improve our schools?
-This class untangles such complex issues as gender differences in education, school segregation, affirmative action, the economics of schooling, school reform, political controversies about schools, and the culture of schools in America.
-This class is great for anyone interested in the state of schooling in America – from parents to activists to future teachers.
+This class untangles such complex issues as differences in education, segregation, affirmative action, the economics of schooling, school reform, political controversies about schools, and the culture of schools in America.
+This class is great for anyone interested in the state of schooling in America.

 SOC 240: Identity, Self, and Social Interaction – 5 credits